-Interviews with Orson Welles in his later years noted that the majority of footage that was cut out of his original version were around 20 minutes of humorous scenes involving the Grandi family, adding a light-hearted approach to the picture.
+Interviews with Orson Welles in his later years noted that the footage cut out of his original version was around 20 minutes of humorous scenes involving the Grandi family, adding a light-hearted approach to the picture.
 However, despite the numerous changes, he was somewhat pleased with the way it was re-cut as a darker picture.
-His 58-page memo aimed to keep the film bleak, and didn't try to include these scenes, happy enough with the transitions that Harry Keller filmed.
+His 58-page memo aimed to keep the film bleak and didn't try to include these scenes, happy enough with the transitions that Harry Keller filmed.

 There has been much debate over the aspect ratio of the 1998 re-release.
 Apparently Orson Welles wanted to shoot the movie in flat widescreen (1.85:1), but Universal ordered him to film it in Academy ratio (1.37:1).
 When the film was restored, the production team offered to do the restorations in full screen, but Universal had them release it in widescreen, which the DVD is.
 However, TV viewings in 4:3 help viewers see the full framing that Welles clearly intended for the picture.